mumairofficial/fm-contact/README.md

 5. `app/app.component.spec.ts` contains the basic test
 6. `app/app.component.ts` contains the `router-outlet` to project component directly into view.
 7. `app/app.module.ts` contains the global imports of routing and other modules to make them provide in application injector tree.

+### Routing Techinique

+Both lazy and eager module resolution strategy is used to download only those bits which are mandatory to load application logic

+### Form Validation

+This application is using angular reactive form module; which provide very ease to initiate form and apply custom or predefined validation rules.